 - The newly constructed properties should be subjected under Value Added Tax (VAT) (in some specific places).

 - The property must be unused as per to qualify under HTB.

-If the applicant has bought or built the property as an investment, it won’t get registered under the “Help to Buy” scheme.
+If the applicant has bought or built the property as an investment, it won’t get registered under the “Help to Buy” First time buyer scheme scotland.